klaeufer/environmental-monitoring/bug-fixing-on-phidget-lib.rst

 Platform:
 =========
-1. Raspbian OS on Raspberry Pi
+1. Raspbian on Raspberry Pi
 #.
 Phidget Interface Kit 8/8/8 (I/O board)
 #.
-Python with version 2.7 or 3.2
+Python (2.7 or 3.2)
 #.
 PhidgetPython API installed

 Context:
 ========
 There is a bug with Phidget's Python library.
 If you want to work with Phidget I/O board using this library on Raspberry Pi then there might be a problem in running your script.
 It may throw an **AttributError** exception all time.

-I had tried to run sample TemperatureSensor-sample.py script provided by Phidget support and got the following errors:
+I had tried to run TemperatureSensor-sample.py script provided by Phidget support and got the following errors:

 	pi@raspberrypi ~/Python $ sudo python TemperatureSensor-simple.py
 	Traceback (most recent call last):
 	  File "TemperatureSensor-simple.py", line 71, in <module>